JV17/JVMenuPopover/README.md

 }
 ```

 * Finally, we set our menu bar button to target to call the `JVMenuPopoverView` helper function and our menu delegate to know which menu item was selected by the user and present a new view controller or whatever you would like to then.
+Note: after iOS 9, we can't no longer present self on our rootController so, you might need to either have a property for the rootController and use that instead.

 ```objc
 #pragma mark - Menu Helper Functions